History of the FIFA World Cup: 1990s

 Oleg Salenko of Russia became the first player to score five goals in a single World Cup finals game in his country's 6–1 group stage win over Cameroon.
 In the same match, 42-year-old Roger Milla scored the only goal for Cameroon, becoming the oldest player ever to score in a World Cup match.
 Diego Maradona was banned mid-tournament after testing positive for cocaine.
 Without him, Argentina were eliminated in the last 16 by Romania 3-2.
 Hristo Stoichkov shared the Golden Boot as the joint top goal scorer in the tournament with Oleg Salenko (six goals), as well as earning the Bronze Ball award.
-He led Bulgaria to a shock 2–1 win over defending champions Germany in the quarter-finals, before losing 2–1 to Italy in the semi-finals and losing the third place play-off to Sweden, 4–0.
+He led Bulgaria to a shock 2–1 win over defending champions Germany in the quarter-finals, before losing 2–1 to Italy in the semi-finals and losing the match for third place to Sweden, 4–0.
 Brazil defeated Italy 3-2 on penalties after a goalless draw after extra time in the final.
-It was the first final to end 0-0, and the first to be decided by a penalty shootout.
+It was the first final to end 0-0, and the first to be decided by a penalty shoot-out.

 The total attendance for the tournament of 3,587,538 remains the biggest in World Cup history.
 Despite soccer's relative lack of popularity in the host nation, the tournament was the most financially successful in World Cup history.
 It broke tournament records with an average attendance of 68,991 per match, marks that stood unbroken as of 2025 despite later expansion of the competition.

 The 1998 World Cup was held in France, and had an expanded format featuring 32 teams.
 Japan debuted in this tournament after defeating Iran 3-2 in a playoff.
 But Iran also qualified for the tournament after defeating Australia in the intercontinental playoffs on away goals.
 In the second round match between France and Paraguay witnessed the first golden goal in World Cup history, as Laurent Blanc scored to give the hosts a 1–0 victory.
 Hosts France won the tournament by beating Brazil 3–0 in the final, with Brazilian star player Ronaldo controversially playing in the match after having had a seizure hours before kickoff.
-Debutants Croatia finished a commendable third.
+Debutants Croatia finished third.